How to Love Yourself

 Figure out what kind of support you really need, and then decide to give it to yourself.
 No matter what.

 Learning how to love yourself is a process, and one that takes a long time.
 Ironically, it’s also very hard to do alone.
-An enormous act of self love can be reaching out for help and guidance to learn how to treat yourself better.
+An enormous act of self love can be reaching out for help and guidance to truly internalize that the world is a better place with you in it.

 With love,